 The full cost of infrastructure acquired specifically for fighting wildfires is also excluded from the total value used for the fee calculation.
 Additional residential or commercial development in the district will not directly contribute to capital requirements of fighting wildland fires.
 Therefore, the fee system should not replicate wildfire-specific infrastructure investments.
-SACFPD property tax or other revenue sources will maintain the wild land fire standard of service.
-Accordingly, the three Brush Trucks used exclusively for wildfires are not included in the impact fee calculations (shown as 0% "portion to include in impact fees" in Figure II-1).
+The District's property tax or other revenue sources will maintain the wild land fire standard of service.
+Accordingly, the Brush Truck used exclusively for wildfires are not included in the impact fee calculations (shown as 0% "portion to include in impact fees" in Figure II-1).

-The total replacement value of the District's current capital infrastructure eligible to be included in the impact fee calculation is approximately \$25 million.
+The total replacement value of the District's current capital infrastructure eligible to be included in the impact fee calculation is approximately \$495,582.